auranic/Elastic-principal-graphs/README.md

 The structure of the graph is computed by an optimal application of a sequence of graph transformations, using operations from predefined graph grammar.
 The simplest graph grammar "Bisect an edge", "Add a node to a node" leads to construction of a principal tree.

+Read wiki of this repository for much more detailed information on the algorithm.

 For more details of elastic principal graph theory consult the bibliography:

 1) Gorban A.N., Zinovyev A. 2010.
 Principal manifolds and graphs in practice: from molecular biology to dynamical systems.
 Int J Neural Syst 20(3):219-32.